 The Kicker: "I'll never let go, Jack."

 The Takeaway: Talk about an iconic scene.
-If anything groomed us to believe in eternal love, it was Jack and Rose.
-Although we do think that she should have scooted over to make room for Jack on that floating object…
+If anything groomed us to believe in eternal love, it was Rose and Jack.
+Although we do think she should have scooted over to make room for Jack on that door.

 10 Things I Hate About You

 The Skinny: Sisters Kat (Julia Stiles) and Bianca couldn't be more different.
 Bianca is the younger, precocious popular girl while Kat, though equally precocious, is an introverted, studious badass.
 When their loving but overprotective dad forbids Bianca from having a boyfriend until Kat starts dating, the real fun begins—i.e., Patrick (Heath Ledger) swoops in and steals Kat's heart (and ours).